Vaibhav4567/Face-Recognition-Attendance-System/README.md

 ## ❌ Exit the Program
 - You can manually quit the program at any time by pressing the `q` key.

-## 📜 License
-This project is licensed under the MIT License.

-Feel free to adjust any emojis or icons to better fit your style!